rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 [^pragmatists]: The association of pragmatism and empirical process is not unique to programmers, e.g. if you google "pragmatists vs formalists" today you will probably get a link to this quote "Formalism follows deductive approach whereas pragmatism applies empirical approach" from this legal philosophy paper: [_add_blank_target Formalism vs. Pragmatism in Legal Philosophy](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3423036)

-IMO, mindset and interest are very related terms.
-In this post I could almost use them interchangeably.

 A theorist's primary interest is in deductive reasoning.
 This implies an interest in the deductive itself.
 Deductive reasoning is often called top-down reasoning (general knowledge comes first).
 Formal reasoning (the pinnacle of deductive) has a very strong attraction for some individuals while being very much disliked by others.
 Some programmers dive deep into FP and learn formal reasoning.
 Sometimes a mathematician (this was the case with me) makes a career conversion and becomes a developer.
 Interest in the deductive and formal is rather rare, to many programmers formal methods are a foreign concept.